Github73840134/DeskScout/README.md

 - Version string generation
 - Updater
 - Deleting glucose history
+- Nightscout Settings
-# Whats new as of 8/22/2025 (Build: 5)
+# Whats new as of 9/2/2025 (Build: 7)
-- Glucose history view
+- Glucose history view revamp
-- Local glucose data storage
+- Average daily glucose
-- App/Service compatibility checks on application start
+- Glucose highlighing on home screen

 # Running the app
 Run app/DeskScout.py to automatically start the server and open the app if the server is not running